A hypergraph bandwidth theorem: A framework for Hamiltonicity

 \subsection{Sufficient conditions}

-We are now ready to formulate our main result, which states that every graph whose clique-graph robustly admits a Hamilton framework contains all suitable blow-ups of powers of a Hamilton cycles.
+We are now ready to formulate our main result, which states that every graph whose clique-graph robustly admits a Hamilton framework contains all suitable blow-ups of powers of a Hamilton cycle.

 \begin{theorem}[General Hypergraph Bandwidth Theorem] For all $k$, $t$ and $s$, there are $c$ and $n_0$ such that the following holds.
 Let $\P$ be a family of $s$-vertex $t$-graphs that admits a Hamilton framework.
 Let $G$ be a $k$-graph on $n \geq n_0$ vertices such that $K_t(G)$ $s$-robustly satisfies $\P$.
 Let $H$ be an $n$-vertex blow-up of the $(t-k+1)$st power of a $k$-uniform cycle with clusters of size at most $(\log \log n)^c$.
 Then $H \subset G$. \end{theorem}